matteogreek/measurements-for-comnetsemu/README.md

 ## How to use

-1. Move inside the *net_measures* directory located in the *examples* folder (not yet available inside the last version of ComNetsEmu)
+1. Move inside the *net_measures* directory located in the *examples* folder (not yet available inside the last version of ComNetsEmu, clone the repo inside the emulator)
 2. Run the shell script called *build_image.sh* to build the Docker image

 	```